 But personally, I don’t find most of them funny, and it’s likely that many of your prospects won’t either.
 So unless you know exactly who you’re writing to and what kind of humor they’ll respond to, resist the temptation!

 Sapper (and many others) are still experimenting to find the perfect follow up sales email.
 And so far, no one right way exists.
-But there are tactics, that when combined, have produced incredible results for us and our clients.
+But there are lead generation tactics, that when combined, have produced incredible results for us and our clients.

 If you have any other killer follow up emails that have worked well for you in the past, share them in the comments below.